-Trucks would access the VMT Site from Derr Avenue coming either from Lemon Street (56% of the project traffic) or Sonoma Boulevard (SR-29) (39% from the south and 5% from the north).
+Trucks would access the VMT Site from Derr AvenueDerr StreetDerr Avenue coming from Lemon Street (56% of the project traffic) or Sonoma Boulevard (SR-29) (39% from the south and 5% from the north).
+The area has a mix of residential and commercial uses. (through a mixed commercial and residential area.
 The area has a mix of residential and commercial uses.
-The trucks would travel to the freeway along SR-29 for southbound I-80 traffic, and along Lemon Street for northbound I-80 and eastbound I-780 traffic.
+They The trucks would travel to the freeway along SR-29 for southbound I-80 traffic, and along Lemon Street for northbound I-80 and eastbound I-780 traffic.
 The maximum number of anticipated truck trips per day that are associated with the VMT component of the overall project are shown in Table 2-3.

 There would be no public access to the VMT Site which is fenced with a security entrance.
 Because of international freight movements, this site would be secured and subject to Department of Homeland Security rules requiring all workers, including rail engineers and truck drivers with unescorted access to have a Transportation Worker Identification Credential to access the site at all times.
-Additionally, the VMT Terminal would be a heavy industrial site with rail car, truck, and heavy equipment operations.
+Additionally, the VMT Terminal would be $a\underline{n}$ heavy industrial site with rail car, truck, and heavy equipment operations.
 Access to the planned commercial and industrial uses proposed for reuse of the existing buildings would be subject to the same security clearance and access control limitations.

+Table 2-3

-Table 2-3 Summary of Maximum Material Volumes and Transport Methods -VMT Volumes (with Orcem Materials Included)
+Summary of Maximum Material Volumes and Transport Methods -VMT-Phase 1 and Phase 2-Volumes (with Orcem Materials Included)

-Average Vessels / Max.
-Monthly Shipping Cargo (metric tons) VMT Average Rail Cars/Week Average Unit Month (VMT and Orcem) Trucks/Day (VMT and Orcem) Trains/Week 7.5 160,000 87 200 2.6 77-car trains
+Average Vessels / Month ± Max.
+Monthly Shipping Cargo (metric tons) (VMT and Orcem) VMT Trucks/Day Average Rail Cars/Week (VMT and Orcem) Average Unit Trains/Week 7.5 160,000 87 200 2.6 77-car trains